ekamperi/ekamperi.github.io/_posts/2019-10-29-riemann-curvature-tensor.md

 So, I've decided to bite the bullet and study *general relativity*.
 I've been postponing it for quite a while, but the idea of my life ending without having studied one of the most profound and fundamental theories of physics was as much disturbing as motivating.
 I will be posting random stuff as I go and maybe I'll come back later to edit them, as my understanding of the theory -hopefully- deepens.

 I decided to watch the video lectures from Professor Susskind that are publicly available on YouTube.
 I liked them because Susskind puts an emphasis on the physical aspect of things and less on the formalism of the mathematics.
-Of course both are required, but for starters I think that it's best to first build the intuition.
+Of course both are required, but for starters I think that it's best to first build some intuition.

-Our goal is to come up with a tool to measure the curvature of space.
+Our today's goal is to come up with a tool to measure the curvature of space.
 Generally speaking, a change in the direction of a vector *parallel-transported around a closed loop* is a way to measure precisely this.
 Consider the following vector that is parallel-transported across $$A \rightarrow N \rightarrow B \rightarrow A $$.

 <p align="center">
  <img style="width: 50%; height: 50%" src="{{ site.url }}/images/Riemann_curvature.png" alt="Parallel transport of a vector on the surface of a sphere">
 </p>
 Image taken from [here](https://en.wikipedia.org/wiki/Parallel_transport).

-The idea is to compute the commutator of two *covariant derivatives*.
-Let us consider the action of the operator on a random vector $$V^\rho$$:
+And notice how the initial vector and the final vector differ with an angle $$\alpha$$.
+So, the idea is to compute the commutator of two *covariant derivatives*.
+This is as if we first move along the direction $$\mu$$ and then $$\nu$$ *vs.* first the direction $$\nu$$ and then $$\mu$$.
+Let us consider the action of this operator on a random vector $$V^\rho$$:

 $$
 \begin{align*}